Silence is heavier than trillion words,

-A frog trying hard to climb upon the mobile tower since the morning.
+A frog trying hard to climb the mobile tower since the morning.
 Soft winter light reflects his diligent effort from the morning.
 It’s tough to guess why he tries to do this against his natural limitation.

 His tireless effort is meaningless, because nature did not design the amphibian Anura to climb upon high.
 I’m trying to stop him but the frog is determined to climb the peak.
-He tries to reach the height but falling down over and again in the ground like a sarcastic clown.
+He tries to reach the height but falling down over and again to the ground like a sarcastic clown.

-My eyes now stuck up peak of the tower.
+My eyes now stuck up a peak of the tower.
 A little martin is sitting over there.
 Flying to the high and sitting on it doesn’t matter anything to the birds.
 Nature designed them to fly high to sit on the height.
 What an anomaly it is!
 My heart is getting dark to feel the hopeless effort of the amphibian, as because he is the mirror of my hopeless effort to you.

-Only God could say from how many days have passed in the earth and yet I’m trying to be the bird and yet falling on the ground over and again, alike the fateful sarcastic clown.
+Only God could say from how many days have passed in the earth and yet I’m trying to be the bird and yet falling on the ground over and again, like the fateful sarcastic clown.

 Only He knows why I try to climb your topical height!

 Nothing is more humiliating,